SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue where the camera.bottom_limit value was incorrectly assigned.
 Causing the camera to glitch when loading a different stage.
 - Tweaked the camera function to allow for special scrolling conditions.
 (IE: Allowing the camera to scroll through a stage based on the player's Y position.)
 - Added function to count screens for a potential endless mode.
+- Fixed an issue where the incorrect room value would load at the beginning of a stage.
+- Fixed the Screens counter issue caused by the previous bug.
+- Made Rooms, Collision Mask, and Graphic control nodes to help make the tilesets more manageable.
+- Added a tileset just for stage graphics.

 Credits:
 --